Read in: IT ๐ฎ๐น EN ๐บ๐ธ

-I found on eBay the listing of this computer: it is a Philips VG 8010 MSX, which I missed in the collection.
-It was priced, all in all, quite interesting, because other offers that I had found on the same computer, in fact, were more expensive.
+I found the insertion of this computer on eBay: it is a Philips VG 8010 msx, which I missed in the collection.
+He had a price, all in all, quite interesting, because other offers I had found on the same computer, in reality, were more expensive.

 In the video, we see the purchase on eBay of the vintage computer, the unboxing of the package received and the test of the computer.
-It's not the first MSX computer I've purchased.
+It's not the first MSX computer I bought.
 I also have a couple of Philips VG-8020.

-The computer is not equipped with an original power supply.
-So, to test it, I had to connect it to a power supply... which isn't yours.
+The computer is not equipped with original power supply.
+So, to try it, I had to connect it to a power supply ... which is not his.
 I identified, in the power supply of a Amiga 600, the correct voltages.

-When I buy on eBay, I always ask sellers to take care of the packaging.
-I ask to leave a lot of space on the edges of the computer (so: above, below and all four sides), which must be filled with packaging material.
-This packaging is used to ensure that, if the outer box were to take a hit, the force of the impact does not go to the inside, where the computer is.
+When I buy on eBay, I always ask sellers to take care of packaging.
+I ask to leave a lot of space on the edges of the computer (therefore: above, below and all four sides), which must be filled with packaging material.
+This packaging serves to make sure that, if the external box should take a blow, the strength of the impact does not go to reach the inside, where there is the computer.

 In fact, the computer arrived intact and in excellent aesthetic condition!